A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Conclusion

 \section{Conclusion}

 This paper presented \chaosmachine, which analyzes and falsifies exception-handling hypotheses in Java programs running in production.
 We showed, on three large applications, that \chaosmachine is able to produce actionable reports for developers to gain more confidence about the resilience of their system, and to point out critical try-catch blocks that need more attention.
 In future work, we will improve the monitoring sidecar to capture more precisely the steady state of the system.
-We will also design more advanced perturbation models, for example by changing the timing of methods invocation or with finer-grained strategies to control the blast radius of chaos engineering experiments.
+We will also design more advanced perturbation models, for example by changing the timing of methods invocation.